tgstation/tgstation/.github/CONTRIBUTING.md

 ## Meet the Team

-**Design Lead**

-The Design Lead has the final say on what gameplay changes get into and out of the game.
-He or she has full veto power on any feature or balance additions, changes, or removals, and establishes a general, personally-preferred direction for the game.

-**Headcoder**
+**Headcoders**

-The Headcoder is responsible for controlling, adding, and removing maintainers from the project.
-In addition to filling the role of a normal maintainer, they have sole authority on who becomes a maintainer, as well as who remains a maintainer and who does not.
+The Headcoders are responsible for controlling, adding, and removing maintainers from the project.
+In addition to filling the role of a normal maintainer, they have authority on who becomes a maintainer, as well as who remains a maintainer and who does not.

-**Art Director**

-The Art Director controls sprites and aesthetic that get into the game.
-While sprites for brand-new additions are generally accepted regardless of quality, modified current art assets fall to the Art Director, who can decide whether or not a sprite tweak is both merited and a suitable replacement.

-They also control the general "perspective" of the game - how sprites should generally look, especially the angle from which they're viewed.
-An example of this is the [3/4 perspective](http://static.tvtropes.org/pmwiki/pub/images/kakarikovillage.gif), which is a bird's eye view from above the object being viewed.

 **Maintainers**